Type: 3-Year Diploma

 Location: Lakeshore Campus

-Humber’s Theatre Performance Program is one of Canada's leading actor-training institutions, known for its exceptional focus on devised and original work.
-Our three-year professional training program combines rigorous training in physical theatre, and more traditional approaches, to allow our graduates to find success wherever their career path takes them.
+Humber’s Theatre Performance Program is known for its rigorous training in physical and devised theatre which provides the foundation for our graduates to find success wherever their career path takes them.
+We are nationally known for our innovative curriculum based in the creation of original work.

 We believe in:

-Thanks to the diversity and unique skills of our student body, we have developed a distinct identity and strong community in the professional world.
-Our graduates have careers as actors, directors, producers, and writers.
-They are film actors, music theatre actors, puppeteers, voice actors, all part of the Humber network of artists.
+We have developed a distinct identity and strong community in the professional world.
+Our graduates are ground-breakers and explorers; they have careers as directors, producers, and writers as well as film actors, music theatre actors, puppeteers, and voice actors, all part of the Humber network of artists.
 They are creators above all, transforming Canadian theatre with original voices that spring from a diversity of cultures and perspectives.

 Sebastian Marziali is an actor.
 And a director.
 And a producer.
 And a world traveler.
 And, under his stage name El Toro, he’s also a “boylesque” performer.
 In his world, life is a balancing act, both literally and figuratively.

 Cara Ricketts and Dwain Murphy both graduated from Humber in 2005, and both are accomplished actors.
 But that was all the two had in common – until last year, that is, when both were cast in CBC’s adaptation of The Book of Negroes.

 Giacomo Gianniotti graduated from Humber’s Theatre Performance program in 2012.
 Just two years later he’s landed a recurring role on Selfie, a new comedy on ABC, opposite Karen Gillan and John Cho.